How to Choose a Condom

 Best for: Snug Fit

 Using the right sized condom is really important - a condom that doesn’t fit properly won’t be effective against pregnancy or STIs.
 If you find that regular sized condoms simply don’t fit, that they slip off during sex or never feel quite as snug as you’d expect, smaller condoms could be right for you.

 Small condoms have all the benefits as standard size, including the reservoir tip for easy clean-up and extra lubrication.

 See more Small Condoms

 Need more help?

 You can Contact Customer Care, who will be able to help you find the right condom.
-You can send an email any time, and telephone or live chat to an experienced advisor from 8am-10pm Monday-Friday and 8am-4pm Saturday.
+You can email, telephone or live chat with an experienced advisor 24 hours a day, 7 days a week.

 You may also like: